 Going into Thursday’s eight-handed final table, Eriquezzo was second in chips with 1.900 million, trailing Paulius Vaitiekunas by 350,000.
 Joshua Turner, with 1.335 million, was the only other player over a million.
 It was Eric Salazar, though, who came all the way from fifth place and 750,000 chips to go into heads-up play against Eriquezzo.
 It was a close race after Eriquezzo eliminated 13-time Circuit ring winner Maurice Hawkins in third place, with Eriquezzo on top, 4.000 million to 3.700 million.

 Eriquezzo extended his lead early, opening up a gulf of more than 3 million chips within about an hour, but Salazar was undeterred.
-Salazar made a huge double-up when he was all-in with A-Q versus Eriquezzo’s A-5.
-Eriquezzo flopped a 5 and it looked like the tournament would end right then and there, but Salazar spiked a Queen on the river to not only stay alive, but to take a large chip lead, 6.100 million to 1.600 million.
+Salazar made a huge double-up when he was all in with A-Q versus Eriquezzo’s A-5.
+Eriquezzo flopped a five and it looked like the tournament would end right then and there, but Salazar spiked a queen on the river to not only stay alive, but to take a large chip lead, 6.100 million to 1.600 million.

 The Global Casino Championship took place in the midst of the first stop of the 2019-2020 WSOP Circuit season at Harrah’s Cherokee.
 Eriquezzo said after his victory that is going to play in the $1,700 Main Event (Day 1A is currently in action) and then consider a vacation if the poker schedule gives him an opening.

 2018-2019 WSOP Global Casino Championship – Final Table Results